slz2003/RFCScope-/Errata_filtering/Result_manual/9825-7/packetizer_raw_output.md

 Increase the '../' depth in the when expressions so that the path inside derived-from-or-self() correctly reaches the rt:control-plane-protocol ancestor.

-**Severity:** High
-  *Basis:* Since the mis-scoped expression always evaluates to false, the intended admin-tag sub-TLV nodes will never be instantiated, rendering parts of the YANG module non‐functional.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1

 ---